Hanhallah - Head Staff

-Jeff Weener – Assistant Director, Director of Operations
+Jeff Weener - Associate Director, Director of Operations

 Jeff has been at Yavneh since 2001.
-Jeff oversees the operational and financial aspects of camp, and guides areas such as marketing, technology and foodservice.
-Jeff has an MBA from Babson College and has held various marketing and technology positions in the business world for the past 20 years.
-Jeff is married to Barbara and has 3 children who are all alum of Yavneh, with two on staff for summer 2015.
+Jeff oversees the operational and financial aspects of camp, and guides areas such as marketing, technology and food service.
+Jeff has an MBA from Babson College and has held various marketing and technology positions in the business world prior to joining the Yavneh family.
+Jeff is married to Barbara and has three children who are all alum of Yavneh.

 Davida Amkraut - Rosh Banot (Head Girls Counselor)

 After 28 years as a middle school language arts teacher and administrator, Davida has switched gears and is now a certified college guidance counselor and has begun her own independent consulting firm called DHA Educational Consulting.
 She also works as a consultant at an independent school called Laurel in Shaker Heights, Ohio.
 Davida is celebrating her 23rd year at Yavneh and she and her family consider Yavneh their home away from home.

 Meir Deutsch - Rosh Banim (Head Boys Counselor)